 - When a client makes its first request, Cloudflare sets a

-CFLibcookie on the client that tracks the associated origin web server.
+cflibcookie on the client (to track the associated origin web server).

 - Subsequent requests by the same client are forwarded to that origin for the duration of the cookie and as long as the origin server remains healthy.

-- If the cookie expires or the origin server is unhealthy, Cloudflare sets a new cookie tracking the new failover origin.
+- If the cookie expires or the origin server becomes unhealthy, Cloudflare sets a new cookie tracking the new failover origin.

-All sessions default to 23 hours unless you set a custom session Time to live (TTL).
+All cookie-based sessions default to 23 hours unless you set a custom session Time to live (TTL).

 Enabling Session Affinity from the Cloudflare dashboard